Developmental Editing by Scott Norton: A Review

 1. Concept: Shaping the Proposal

 This chapter covers how a developmental editor can make a book proposal shine.
 Authors do not always have a clear idea of their book’s central concept.
 The case study here analyses a proposal with too many concepts vying for the reader’s attention.
-It also discusses how to profile a book’s audience; this is something the author may not have considered in depth yet is key to the book’s success.
-The case study also considers wider publishing factors (e.g. the list position) that the author may not have considered.
+It also discusses how to profile a book’s audience; this is something the author may not have considered in depth yet, but it is key to the book’s success.
+The case study also considers wider publishing factors (such as the list position) that the author may not have considered.
 To finish, it deals with how to bring the book’s main vision (and thesis statement) into focus.

 2. Content: Assessing Potential

-This chapter delves into the book manuscript for the first time and covers how to assess its content.
-Authors are often caught up in the richness of the material and have many concepts strewn throughout.
+This chapter dives into the book manuscript for the first time and covers how to assess its content.
+Authors are often caught up in the richness of the material and have many concepts strewed throughout.
 The developmental editor may be asked to produce a map of all the different concepts (a content summary).
-They may also make judgements on which concepts could – or should – take centre stage.
-This chapter also discusses working with first-time authors and has a section on ‘how to become a developmental editor’.
+They may also make judgements on which concepts could—or should—take center stage.
+This chapter also discusses working with first-time authors and has a section on how to become a developmental editor.
 The notes on the American publishing industry also provide fascinating context.

 3. Thesis: Finding the Hook

 There is a recurring theme in the first three chapters of this book.
 Simply put, many early drafts have too many concepts, ideas, or theses buried in them.
-Consequently, this chapter deals with finding the main thesis statement and translating it into a hook – a statement that will draw readers in and feature in the blurb.
-Indeed, this isn’t always an easy task, and it can reveal the tensions between writing for a market versus writing for another audience.
+As a result, this chapter deals with finding the main thesis statement and translating it into a hook—a statement that will draw readers in and feature in the blurb.
+This isn’t always an easy task, and it can reveal the tensions between writing for a market versus writing for another audience.
 The chapter gives tips on how to make notes on the topics and thesis statements in a manuscript, and on how to come up with a working title.

 4. Narrative: Tailoring the Timeline